decentraland/documentation/content/creator/scene-editor/smart-items/combine-with-code.md

 <img src="/images/editor/door-names.png" width="600" />

-The `EntityNames`enum contains the full list of entities added by on Creator Hub and is updated imediately as soon as you make any changes on the Creator Hub.
-If you write `EntityNames.` into your code, your IDE will present you with a dropdown including all the names of the entities available.
+The `EntityNames` enum contains the full list of entities added by the Creator Hub and is updated immediately as soon as you make any changes.
+If you import `EntityNames.` into your code, your IDE will present you with a dropdown including all the names of the entities available.

 <img src="/images/editor/EntityNames.png" width="300" />